cs-ed/edtech-plan-stevewalston/README.md

 ### Impacts

-On the surface, through a course in Computer Science, students will learn problem solving and build the resiliency necessary to tackle future problems.
+On the surface, through a course in Computer Science, students will learn problem solving, critical thinking skills and build the resiliency necessary to tackle future problems.
 There is, however, much more to an education in computer science education than that.
 Fields in which computers, technologies and coding are integrated are expanding and will require an informed and educated labor force.
 With a computer science class as an inroad, students will gain the interest and confidence to pursue further studies and trainings.
 Additionally, yet-to-be-created fields will emerge and will only be the result of curious and passionate individuals.
 With technology related barriers being addressed and removed such as the ongoing efforts to expand high speed internet access, the next innovators may come from anywhere.
 Students from rural locations, much like this one, are often myopic regarding career opportunities since they do not see how they can be part of innovative and vibrant economies as those economies are hundreds and hundreds of miles away.
 This computer science course is an opportunity to narrow a digital divide.

 This course will provide equitable access and a computer sceince inroad for students at MHS in the following ways:
   * With the only prerequisite that of Tech Essentials there is no mathematical barrier for enrollment